rahulinxs/attendo-leave-beacon/COMPLETE_ANALYSIS_SUMMARY.md

-# COMPLETE ANALYSIS SUMMARY - AttendEase RLS Policies
+# COMPLETE ANALYSIS SUMMARY - AttendEdge RLS Policies

 ## Overview
-This document provides a comprehensive analysis of ALL aspects of the AttendEase application and the complete RLS policy fixes implemented to resolve super admin access issues.
+This document provides a comprehensive analysis of ALL aspects of the AttendEdge application and the complete RLS policy fixes implemented to resolve super admin access issues.

 ## Issues Identified